bceenaeiklmr/HideMyIcon/README.md

 # HideMyIcon

-HideMyIcon is an Autohotkey script to auto hide the desktop icons in Windows 10.
+HideMyIcon is an Autohotkey script to auto-hide the desktop icons in Windows 10.
+It also offers a customizable fading effect.

-*( maybe it will work on other versions )*
+*( does not work properly on Windows 11 )*

 ## Features